How to Safely Sanitize Surfaces at Home

 For most of us, having a sick loved one in the home compels us to sanitize the most frequently used surfaces — doorknobs, light switches, kitchen and bathroom countertops, to name a few.
 But how well do commonly used cleaners actually sanitize?

-It’s essential to remember that some combinations of cleaners can be lethal if inhaled, so always clean in a well-ventilated area (windows open, oven hood running, bathroom fans running, etc.) and avoid combinations of cleaners that are toxic!
+It’s essential to remember that some combinations of cleaners can be lethal if inhaled, so always clean in a well-ventilated area (windows open, oven hood or bathroom fans running, etc.) and avoid combinations of cleaners that are toxic!

 For more information on safely sanitizing your home, see the list of resources below: